amorale4/amorale4.github.io/index.md

 ### Education

 I am a PhD candidate in [Computer Science](https://cs.illinois.edu/) from University of Illinois @ Urbana-Champaign.
 My advisor is Prof. [ChengXiang Zhai](http://czhai.cs.illinois.edu/).
 I am graduating this Fall 2020.
- I received my bachelor’s and masters degree from the University of California, Santa Barbara in Computer Science, under the suppervision of [Xifeng Yan](https://sites.cs.ucsb.edu/~xyan/).
+ I received my bachelor’s and masters degree from the University of California, Santa Barbara in Computer Science, under the supervision of [Xifeng Yan](https://sites.cs.ucsb.edu/~xyan/).